graezykev/dev-container/README.md

     - Because our historical projects rely on different Node.js version
   - PNPM, YARN
   - Python, Ruby, Go, Java, ...
-  - Database such as PostgreSQL and its extensions
+  - Databases such as PostgreSQL and its extensions
   - Customised Shell
     - Set Zsh as the default shell
     - Shell prompt or themes <https://github.com/ohmyzsh/ohmyzsh/wiki/Themes>